bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 In the default `ProdModule` of `BEAR.Package`, `ApcCache` is designed for one single web server.

 For multiple servers, you need to set the shared cache storage.
-You can implement application specific src/Module/ProdModule.php.
+You can implement application-specific src/Module/ProdModule.php.

 ```php?start_inline
 namespace BEAR\HelloWorld\Module;